-Using the Pearson correlations, the NPM result shows variables such as Audit committee (-0.019); (sig.
+From table 2b, using the Pearson correlations, the NPM result shows variables such as Audit committee (-0.019); (sig.
 0.081).
 Others are board size (-0.102); (sig.
 0.192).
 NMP is positively correlated with board composition (0.036) and is not significant (sig.
 0.647).
 There was no correlation between NPM and chief executive status because there was no variance in the range of data of the chief executive officer status.

-The data was further analyzed using analysis of variance (ANOVA) in order to show the joint influence of the independent variables on the ROE in tables 4 and 5 respectively.
+The data was further analyzed using analysis of variance (ANOVA) in order to show the joint influence of the independent variables on the ROE (see tables 3a and 3b respectively).